Traverse22 in Brno, Czechia

 I will also separate and specify what I call "fully-loaded" conferences with "showcase" conferences.

-A "fully-loaded" conference includes everything from speakers, sessions, sponsor showcases, FAM (familiarization) trips, midweek experiences, pre-conference/post-conference trips and other perks, whereas a "showcase" conference focuses mostly on connecting buyers with sellers at venues full of sponsor booths, but may offer other perks.
+A "fully-loaded" conference includes everything from speakers, sessions, sponsor showcases, FAM (familiarization) trips, midweek experiences, pre-conference/post-conference trips and other perks, whereas a "showcase" conference focuses mostly on connecting buyers with sellers at venues full of sponsor booths, but may offer other perks as well, including speakers.

 I plan to update this article annually with new information, every January.

-For most information about myself, I'll just refer you to my "about" page of my website.
+For most information about myself, I'll just refer you to the "about" page of my website.

 However, I'll mention what I feel is relevant in giving myself a bit of credibility when talking about these conferences and talking about travel, in general.
 I started traveling in 2017 after I created Outcast Vagabond.
 I was an English teacher in China at the time and I had spent Christmas in Jakarta in 2016 while visiting a friend there whom I'd met online.
-Indonesia was my 5th country at the time.
+Indonesia was my 5th-country-traveled at the time.
 It was that Jakarta trip that inspired me to become a world-traveling digital nomad, as well as notable Irish traveler and businessman, Johnny Ward, of OneStep4Ward.com.
+Of course, my late mother, was the greatest influence on me with respect to having wanderlust.

 At the time I became a world-traveling digital nomad in 2017, I was also an English teacher in China and during 2013, part-time, I was a conference coordinator for BIT Congress in Dalian, China, where my job was to get English-speaking professionals to attend conferences and help to manage them.
 One of the conferences that I worked with BIT was the 2013 Euro-Asia Economic Forum in Xi'an: